noah-schechter/docs-remix/content/docs/_index.md

 ---
 title: Help Center
-description: An introduction to the Atlos Help Center.
+description: A guide to getting just about anything done on Atlos, the collaborative workspace for visual verification.
 cascade:
     type: docs
 ---